 In addition to patients being directly referred, it is envisaged that patients who have experienced heart attacks and angina can use the allotments as part of their cardiac rehabilitation.
 Patients will be referred using a Social Prescription which links patients with non-medical sources of support within the community.
 Others to benefit will be local people who are on waiting lists for allotments in Dursley or live nearby.

-Workshops are planned for the summer and will include an introduction to composting, sowing seeds, which way up to plant your onions and pollinators and predators!
+Workshops for allotment holders will also be run on a range of relevant topics including an introduction to composting, sowing seeds, which way up to plant your onions and pollinators and predators!

 We are running a Gardening Club every other Thursday at 9am.
+Anyone is welcome, and you can do as little or as much as you like.
 We need help with developing the gardens around the hospital, weeding and planting, and to help build the allotments and plant fruit trees.
 We would love to have you join us.
 Anyone interested in work experience or in seeing what working in gardening involves this could also be very useful experience.

 We are also looking to work with volunteers and interested allotment holders including community groups and for community involvement in the development and the creation of workshops to develop skills and knowledge.
 Sponsorship and donations are also welcome including any plant donations.

 If you are interested in volunteering or being involved in any way please email: firstname.lastname@example.org or call 01453 700011.

 The project is supported by the Gloucestershire County Council Active Together scheme, Vale Community Hospital League of Friends, Dursley Town Council, and the NHS.